sjg20/chromite/docs/cli-guidelines.md

 be omitted from documentation (i.e. [--help] output).
 This helps users who typo things, and because some tools have adopted that convention instead of [--dry-run] (although the latter is still more common).

+Internally, code should prefer to use `dryrun` as the variable name rather than `dry_run` for consistency, and because it's easier to type.

 [-n]: #dryrun
 [--dry-run]: #dryrun